 Skifa el-Kahla or Gate of the Shade or Sad Gate.
 The passage was closed by seven heavy gates

-In 1885 the population of Mahdia amounted to 8,500 and the Murray handbook had celebrative words.
-This place has risen from its ruins in a remarkable manner since the French occupation; the old and dilapidated ramparts have been pulled down, and their material used for the breakwater of the harbour.
+This place has risen from its ruins in a remarkable manner since the French occupation (in 1881); the old and dilapidated ramparts have been pulled down, and their material used for the breakwater of the harbour.
+Murray Handbook

-Only Skifa el-Kahla and a short section of the adjoining walls were spared.
+Only Skifa el-Kahla and a very short section of the adjoining walls were spared.

 At the cafés

-The 1895 handbook added: The Arab quarter, on the N. of the promontory, remains untouched.
-Today this is only partly true as the touristic development of the coast adjoining the promontory has made the old town a venue for shopping, especially in the area near Skifa el-Kahla.
+The touristic development of the coast adjoining Mahdia has made the old town a venue for shopping, especially in the area near Skifa el-Kahla.
 One must walk towards the tip of the promontory to find some more evocative spots.

-(left) En route to Cape Africa; (right) a typical balcony
+(left) En route to Cape Africa; (centre) a typical balcony; (right) smashing an octopus